apintok/apintok/README.md

 Hi 👋 Everyone!

-My name is André andi n short I'm a self learner.
+My name is André and in short I'm a self learner.

 Currently, I've been focusing myself in learning more about Web Development and all types of technologies used for _backend_ development and database management.
 With the aid of different online learning platforms I am focused on learning NodeJS and MongoDB.